 Yeshe comes to us after eleven years at AusAID and the Department of Foreign Affairs and Trade (DFAT).
 She has worked across governance and social change programs during her time at DFAT, including three years establishing the Pacific Leadership Program across the Pacific.
-Yeshe is accredited as a partnership broker with The Partnering Initiative in the UK, and has developed, managed and reviewed partnerships for AusAID and DFAT in many countries across the Pacific and South Asia.
+Yeshe is accredited as a partnership broker with the Partnership Brokers Association, and has developed, managed and reviewed partnerships for AusAID and DFAT in many countries across the Pacific and South Asia.
 Yeshe is also accredited as a partnering skills trainer, and has delivered training to DFAT staff and to civil society organisations in Australia.

 Prior to joining DFAT, Yeshe was based in Papua New Guinea and Ghana, working for Australian and Canadian non-government organisations.

 Caralene is experienced in the public, private and international development sectors.
 She is practiced in state government, having worked in senior roles in the Department of Justice, Department of Premier and Cabinet, and Office of the Auditor-General.
 Caralene applied her knowledge of the justice sector and legislative process to establish Cambodia’s national Arbitration Council secretariat, and to undertake Corrections reform in the Solomon Islands as part of the Regional Assistance Mission to the Solomon Islands (RAMSI) Law and Justice project.
 Caralene is skilled at developing collaborative research partnerships and grant applications and tender responses, having secured AusAID, World Bank, Asian Development Bank and Australian Research Council project and research funding.
 She has post-graduate and undergraduate qualifications in criminology.